turingschool/mod-0-curriculum/front-end/data_types.md

   </ul>
 </div>

-## Dev Tools Console vs. Atom
+## Dev Tools Console vs. VS Code

-When Atom was introduced in a previous lesson, it was shared that Atom (or the text editor of choice) is where JavaScript code should be written.
+When VS Code was introduced in a previous lesson, it was shared that VS Code (or the text editor of choice) is where JavaScript code should be written.
 That is true.
 So, why did this lesson ask the reader to write JavaScript code in the Chrome Dev Tools Console?

 - JavaScript can run in the browser.
 Sometimes developers find it easier and quicker to run small pieces of code in the Dev Tools Console, rather than create an entire file and open the text editor, etc.
 - When building actual applications, a text editor is necessary.
 This allows us to write large code files, save them with version control (Git), and more.